hackclub/hackclub/workshops/sprig_first_game/README.md

 [Sprig](https://sprig.hackclub.com/) is a tool developed by Hack Club to help people quickly get started making interesting tile games.
 It's a tiny game engine embedded in a web-based editor with integrated art and music tools.
 If you build a game in Sprig and share it in the community gallery you can get a [Sprig Console](https://sprig.hackclub.com)!

-We're going to build a Sokoban game to get started with Sprig.
-Find the Sokoban game [in the gallery] (https://sprig.hackclub.com/gallery) and click on it to open the editor.
-Now you're hacking on Sokoban's code!
-You can do this with any game in the gallery.
+We're going to build a [Sokoban game] (https://www.mathsisfun.com/games/sokoban.html) to get started with Sprig.
+Simply open [the Sprig editor] (https://editor.sprig.hackclub.com).

 [![Sprig's editor](https://cloud-mju5h5o89-hack-club-bot.vercel.app/0screenshot_2022-11-02_at_16-01-13_sprig.png)](https://sprig.hackclub.com)